PeterNerlich/integreat-cms/sphinx/index.rst

 * :doc:`ref/integreat_cms`: The main package of the integreat-cms with the following sub-packages:

-  - :doc:`ref/integreat_cms.api`: This is the app which contains all API routes and Classes which maps the cms models to API JSON responses.
-This is not the API documentation itself, but the Django developer documentation.
-A link to the API documentation will follow soon.
+  - :doc:`ref/integreat_cms.api`: This app provides wrapper functions around all API routes and Classes mapping the cms models to API JSON responses.
-  - :doc:`ref/integreat_cms.cms`: This is the content management system for backend users which contains all database models, views, forms and templates.
+  - :doc:`ref/integreat_cms.cms`: This app contains all database models, views, forms and templates, forming the content management system for backend users.
-  - :doc:`ref/integreat_cms.core`: This is the project's main app which contains all configuration files.
+  - :doc:`ref/integreat_cms.core`: This is the project’s main app which contains all configuration files.
-  - :doc:`ref/integreat_cms.firebase_api`: This is the app to communicate with the Firebase API to send push notifications
+  - :doc:`ref/integreat_cms.firebase_api`: This app provides wrapper functions around the Firebase API to send push notifications
-  - :doc:`ref/integreat_cms.gvz_api`: This is the app to communicate with our Gemeindeverzeichnis API to automatically import coordinates and region aliases
+  - :doc:`ref/integreat_cms.gvz_api`: This app provides wrapper functions around our Gemeindeverzeichnis API to automatically import coordinates and region aliases
-  - :doc:`ref/integreat_cms.nominatim_api`: This is the app to communicate with our Nominatim API to automatically import region bounding boxes
+  - :doc:`ref/integreat_cms.nominatim_api`: This app provides wrapper functions around our Nominatim API to automatically import region bounding boxes
-  - :doc:`ref/integreat_cms.sitemap`: This is the app to dynamically generate a sitemap.xml for the webapp
+  - :doc:`ref/integreat_cms.sitemap`: This app dynamically generates a sitemap.xml for the webapp
-  - :doc:`ref/integreat_cms.summ_ai_api`: This is the app to interact with the SUMM.AI API for automatic translations into Easy German
+  - :doc:`ref/integreat_cms.summ_ai_api`: This app provides wrapper functions around the SUMM.AI API for automatic translations into Easy German
-  - :doc:`ref/integreat_cms.xliff`: The XLIFF serializer module
+  - :doc:`ref/integreat_cms.xliff`: This app allows (de-)serialization from/to XLIFF (XML Localization Interchange File Format) for standardised exchange of translations (with translation bureaus etc.)

-* :doc:`ref/tests`: The tests for integreat-cms
+* :doc:`ref/tests`: This app contains all tests to verify integreat-cms works as intended

 .. toctree::